-This 17th century mosque, facing the Haghia Sophia, is famous for its beautiful blue tile work ornamenting its interior walls.
+This 17th century mosque, near Haghia Sophia, is famous for the beautiful blue tile work ornamenting its walls.
 Its surrounding six slim minarets distinguish it from other mosques which normally have two or four minarets.
-The mosque was built in seven years between 1609-1616 by the architect Mehmet Aga with the order of Sultan Ahmed I and became the most important mosque of the city, right in the Sultanahmet square.
+It was built by architect Mehmet Aga by the order of Sultan Ahmed I as a complex in seven years and became the most important mosque of the city, right in Sultanahmet square.

 Suleymaniye (the Magnificent)